HFTSRedux/TS2Redux/README.md

  - Mouse sensitivity is messed up (for some users)
 	 - If your mouse sensitivity feels like it's broken, open your game.cfg file and add this line to the bottom: `cl_sensitivity = 3` (replace the number 3 with your desired sensitivity level with higher numbers being more sensitive).
 If this setting gets reverted, you can make your game.cfg file read-only using Windows' built-in file permissions features.
  - Game window is cropped / only one-quarter of the screen is visible (for some users)
 	 - If you can only see a portion of the game window (with the rest of it being off screen), then you probably have Super Sampling enabled.
-You can disable it in Homefront's display settings, or you can edit your game.cfg file and fine the line that reads `cl_sensitivity` and set it to `1`.
+You can disable it in Homefront's display settings, or you can edit your game.cfg file and fine the line that reads `r_supersampling` and set it to `1`.
 The line should read: `r_supersampling = 1`

 # Reporting Bugs / Feedback
 Did you find a new bug?
 Let us know!